Old-Growth Forest Hike

 Directions: Continue on the trail for 0.06 miles, about 100 yards.

-The forest to your right is in stark contrast with the forests along the rest of this trail.
+The forest to your right is in stark contrast with the forest along the rest of this trail.
 This young forest was an old field probably used for livestock, hay, or a yard.
 Aerial imagery from Google Earth reveals that the National Park Service stopped mowing the field in the mid-2000s and young tulip poplar trees have quickly infilled.
 Tulip poplars are not tolerant of shade and are quick to establish in open areas with high sunlight.

 Four young women, four young men, and an older man posing and smiling in front of a large tree in a forest